Vatheia: History

-Vathia is first mentioned in 1571, by a Venetian diplomatic mission, as "casale di Vathia".
-In 1618, an unofficial census was conducted by an agent of Charles, Duke of Nevers named Philipe de Lange Châteaurenault in cooperation with a prominent Maniot clan leader named Pietro Medici.
+Vathia is first mentioned in 1571 by a Venetian diplomatic mission as casale di Vathia.

+In 1618 an unofficial census was conducted by an agent of Charles, Duke of Nevers named Philipe de Lange Châteaurenault in cooperation with a prominent Maniot clan leader named Pietro Medici.
 The village was recorded as "vatia" with 20 hearths.

-In 1700, the Grimani census was carried out for the newly established Kingdom of the Morea.
+In 1700 the Grimani census was carried out for the newly established Kingdom of the Morea.
 The Venetians recorded a total population of 212 persons distributed in 54 families.
 The reasons for this substantial population growth over the 17th century are unclear.

-On 13 April 1805, William Martin Leake by-passed Vatheia ("Βάθια" in text) on the way to Cape Matapan, using the sea-side road, but his journey was briefly interrupted by a band of local armed men.
-His guides, being Maniots themselves, negotiated passage and informed him that Vatheia has been divided in two warring parties for the past 40 years.
+On 13 April 1805 William Martin Leake passed through Vatheia ("Βάθια" in his text) on the way to Cape Matapan on the coastal road.
+His journey was briefly interrupted by a band of local armed men.
+Leake's guides, being Maniots themselves, negotiated passage and informed him that Vatheia has been divided in two warring parties for the past 40 years.
 They estimated that about 100 men had been killed since the beginning of this clan war.
-Leake also informs us that Vatheia and its environs consist of three adjacent villages.
-Between 1750 and 1900 the main nuclei of habitation, apart from the village itself, were several hamlets spread over the whole region controlled by the Vathia clans and their allies.
-Of the eight clans, in total, the four larger were living in Vatheia proper and its environs (Karabatiani, Michalakiani, Kaledoniani, Koutrigari) while the rest were mostly restricted in some of the aforementioned hamlets.
+Leake also wrote that Vatheia and its environs consist of three adjacent villages.
+Between 1750 and 1900 the main habitations—apart from the village itself—were hamlets controlled by eight Vathia clans and their allies.
+The four largest clans were the Karabatiani, Michalakiani, Kaledoniani, Koutrigari; these families lived in and around Vatheia proper.
+The other four clans occupied the hamlets.

 Below follows a list of the clans with their constituent families:

 On 15 August 1806, representatives of many prominent Maniot clans gathered in Marathonisi to sign an oath of fealty to Andonis Grigorakis, Bey of Mani.
 The entry for Vatheia was as follows: "Michalakiani, Gerandoniani and Karabatiani and the environs, we abide collectively".
 The communal decision to swear fealty to the Bey might have signalled the end of the war mentioned by Leake a year earlier.
 Furthermore, this is the only known mention of the Gerandoniani clan.
 The local clan war that started in 1764 was the catalyst in the formation of the clans which dominated the region from the 19th century until its, nearly total, abandonment during the post-World War II years.

-In several places around the modern village as well as in other locations within the periphery of the local community, earlier habitation is evident by the megalithic remains of housing clusters.
-The closest to modern Vatheia are the Palaiochora built along a stream below the modern village, the Kostakianika Kalyvia built on the hillside a short distance to the north-west and Pachia a similar hamlet on the mountainside just opposite the hill of modern Vatheia.
-They belong to the category of megalithic structures named after the large, roughly-hewn blocks of stone used by the builders.
-This is a term used throughout Mani to describe the older abandoned settlements sharing the aforementioned characteristic construction.
+Like much of Mani, Vatheia has numerous megalithic remains.
+These include: Kostakianika Kalyvia, built on a hillside; and Pachia, built in the mountainside opposite the hill of modern Vatheia.